klust/SupercomputersForStarters/docs/C06_Middleware/C06_S01_Introduction.md

 All this also implies that a program that is compiled with one compiler or one MPI library, cannot use the runtime libraries of another compiler or a different MPI library when running.
-One one hand, this implies that mixing compilers in your environment can cause problems which is why so many clusters are very strict about which programs can be used with which other programs.
+On one hand, this implies that mixing compilers in your environment can cause problems which is why so many clusters are very strict about which programs can be used with which other programs.
 On the other hand, it also implies that getting programs that come as precompiled binaries to run on a cluster, is not always